Axelrod-Python/Axelrod/citations.md

 # Citations

+### 2020

+* Glynatsi, Nikoleta E., and Vincent A. Knight.
+"A meta analysis of tournaments and an evaluation of performance in the Iterated Prisoner's Dilemma" arXiv preprint arXiv:2001.05911 (2019).
+[ArXiv](https://arxiv.org/abs/2001.05911)

 ### 2019

 * T.J.
 Gaffney, Marc Harper, Vincent A. Knight.
 "Memory depth of finite state machine strategies for the iterated prisoner's dilemm" arXiv preprint arxiv:1912.04493 (2019).
 [ArXiv](https://arxiv.org/abs/1912.04493)